morassman/process-palette/README.md

 These example configurations define a command that will echo a message to standard output.
 It can be run by choosing `Process Palette: Echo Example` from the command palette.
 This will open the Process Palette panel and show the output.
 The panel can also be opened directly by pressing `Ctrl-Alt-P` or running `Process Palette: Toggle` from the command palette.

-It also contains an example called `Ping Example` to show the direct stream ability.
+It also contains an example called `Stream Example` to show the direct stream ability.
 When streaming is enabled the output is written directly to the target without being formatted.

 ### Next Steps
 1. Poke around in the configuration file a bit.
 Just remember to run the `Process Palette: Reload Configuration` command after making changes.